 Tropes present in the entire series:

 - Alternate History: Britain is the Angelic Empire of Britannia.
 Washington's rebellion was crushed, but his sacrifice continues to inspire Sons of Washington (or S.o.W.) group.
-Japan appears to have joined the ranks of Imperial subjects as well.
-There are also alternate weapon companies and such.
+Japan in turn been ruled by the Oda Shogunate for centuries as the Dawn Empire, and has long-since conquered China and Korea.
+Religion (or at least Christianity) has also been banned, due to the Roman Catholic Church having been a secret supporter of the American Revolution.

 - Bloodstained Glass Windows: Gray, the Second Knight is fought within the West Church of Berelai Manor.
 Usurper also features a battle inside a church with Seraph, an Eldritch Abomination that has two sets of angelic wings and little else.